Symphony-MoE: Harmonizing Disparate Pre-trained Models into a Coherent Mixture-of-Experts: 3 Methods

 \textbf{Pairwise Inter-Expert Alignment.} We designate one model's FFNs as the ``anchor" and then permute the neurons of the other models' FFNs to match the anchor's functional behavior based on activation patterns.

 For each non-anchor model $M_i$ and each layer $l$, the alignment process is as follows:

-1. \textit{Activation Collection}: We construct a small and diverse calibration set $D_{\mathrm{cal}}$ by sampling 5\% from each instruction fine-tuning dataset ${D_1, D_2, \ldots, D_N}$ used in dense model training.
+1. \textit{Activation Collection}: We construct a small and diverse calibration set $D_{\mathrm{cal}}$ by sampling \textbf{equally} from each continue pre-training dataset ${D_1, D_2, \ldots, D_N}$ used in dense model training.
 Each instruction in $D_{\mathrm{cal}}$ is passed through both the anchor model $M_1$ and a target model $M_i$ to extract their FFN activation matrices at layer $l$, denoted as $A_1^{(l)}$ and $A_i^{(l)}$, respectively.
+We sample activations using a tokenizer with a merged vocabulary, extract the post-nonlinearity activation values, and perform normalization.

 2. \textit{Permutation Matching}: We find the optimal permutation matrix $P_i^{(l)}$ that aligns the neurons of $M_i$ to $M_1$ by solving the linear assignment problem:

 where $\mathcal{P}$ is the set of permutation matrices and $||\cdot||_F$ is the Frobenius norm.
 This problem can be solved efficiently with the Hungarian algorithm~\citep{mills2007dynamic}.